-Christmas, as we all know, is supposed to be a time of great joy, fun, laughter and celebration.
+Christmas is supposed to be a time of great joy, fun, laughter and celebration.
 And for many of us it is.
 But for many people there can be a darker side to the holiday season as well.
-In fact, it’s well known that this part of the year can cause a huge amount of relationship stress and tension.
-And it’s this tension that really can cause major issues for couples.
+In fact, it’s well known that this time of the year can cause a huge amount of relationship stress and tension.
+And it's this tension that really can cause major issues for couples.

 As soon as we start to feel stressed and tense, we're likely to snap at our partner and take that uncomfortable stress feeling out on them.
 So we need to manage not only how much stress we experience, but how we deal with that.

 One of the things that creates a lot of stress in the holiday season is the pressure that we put on ourselves to have the 'perfect Christmas'.
 This is made worse by beliefs such as:

 - we should get the perfect gifts for others,

 - the food should all be perfect,